-Center the vinyl Christmas song phrase onto the metal tag and press into place.
-Again you can use the scraper tool to really press into place.
+Center the vinyl Christmas song phrase onto the metal tag and press it into place.
+Again you can use the scraper tool to really press it into place.

 Peel back the transfer tape and the vinyl phrase will stay stuck to the metal tag.
 If any part comes up, lay the transfer tape back down and rub over it again with the scraper.

 The metal tags came with a hemp rope tied to them, but I wanted to add my own rope so I cut that off with a pair of scissors.